Heating and Cooling Coil Options for HVAC Systems

 Cooling Coil Considerations and Performance

-The function of the cooling coil is the air is not just cooled, but moisture is also removed as well.
-This happens as the air is warmer than the fluid in the coil so moisture from the air condenses on the outer surface and dryer air is supplied on the other side.
+The function of the cooling coil is the air is not just cooled, but moisture is also removed.
+This happens as the air is warmer than the fluid in the coil, so moisture from the air condenses on the outer surface and dryer air is supplied on the other side.
 There are many factors that affect the performance.
-Number of rows, fin material and FPI, and tube size can all be common factors to adjust when designing for the application.
+Number of rows, fin material and density, and tube size can all be common factors to adjust when designing for an application.
 For example, the tube size will affect the velocity of the fluid moving through them.
 If they are too large, the fluid velocity will be low, which can decrease the thermal transfer effectiveness.
-Sizing the coil is extremely important to provide the maximum life and performance for the system.
+Whereas, being too small, results in high velocity and increased fluid pressure drop.
+Correctly sizing a coil is extremely important to optimize the performance of a system.

 Cooling Coil Applications